 Students explore major debating styles and strategies, engage in daily speaking exercises, orations, and dialogues, and prepare and present regular debates.
 The culmination of the course is a formal debate in the historic debating chamber of the Oxford Union Society, founded in 1823 and one of the oldest university debating societies in the world.

 HIV, malaria, and tuberculosis alone are thought to result in ten percent of all deaths every year.
 The ongoing search for new pathogens is being conducted against the backdrop of outbreaks of diseases such as Ebola, SARS, and Zika.
 This interdisciplinary medical course investigates the biology of disease.
 Topics include animal models of human disease; cancer; conventional therapy treatment strategies; the genetics of complex and simple traits; the interaction between environment and genetics; Karyotypic analysis; the molecular and cellular basis of genetic diseases; and the role of oncogenes in tumor initiation and treatment.
-Running as a Major only for summer 2021.

 War has been one of the greatest forces for change in human history and continues to shape the world.
 Violence in the Middle East and Africa, guerilla conflicts in South America and the Far East, and the global ‘War on Terror’ are the most recent examples of mankind’s long history of conflict and combat.
 While covering military history, this course also examines war from other aspects: the political, economic, social, ethical, and psychological.
 It examines how and why wars are fought, what has changed, and what has remained the same, from conflicts in Ancient Greece to the war in Syria.
-Running as a Minor only for summer 2021.

 Interested in study abroad programs?
 Complete the form below to learn more, or give us a call.